natsumi10/scons_study/README.md

 # scons_study
-This is for studying SCons, C++ and Python.
+This is for studying SCons and C++.

 gcc version 12.1.0